-- 8) Transportation Fuels Transition Plan.
-Requires the CEC and CARB to prepare a Transportation Fuels Transition Plan by December 31, 2024.
-The Plan shall include a discussion of how to ensure that the supply of petroleum and alternative transportation fuels is affordable, reliable, equitable, and adequate to meet the demand for those transportation fuels described in CARB's most current Scoping Plan.
-The Plan shall identify mechanisms to plan for and monitor progress toward the state's transition away from petroleum fuels.
-[Section 10, PRC § 25371.3] - 9) Creation of the Division of Petroleum Market Oversight.
+2) Creation of the Division of Petroleum Market Oversight (DPMO).
 Establishes the Division within the CEC as an independent authority whose director is appointed by the Governor, confirmed by the Senate, and staffed with economists, experts in the fuels market, and legal investigators.
-The Division shall provide oversight and analysis of the transportation fuels market, and provide guidance and recommendations to the CEC on the various reports and data gathering it will conduct pursuant to this bill.
+The Division shall provide oversight and analysis of the transportation fuels market, and provide guidance and recommendations to the CEC on the various reports and data gathering it will conduct.
 Empowers the Division with subpoena power, and allows confidential referrals of potential violations of law to the AG at any time.
 Treats data provided to the Division as presumptively confidential and not subject to public disclosure.
 The Division shall publish an annual (aggregated and anonymized) report on recommendations to improve market performance, and the director shall appear, when requested, before the appropriate Legislative policy committees.
-[Section 10, PRC §§ 25372-25372.4]
+[PRC §§ 25372-25372.4]

-10) Creation of the Independent Consumer Fuels Advisory Committee.
-Establishes the Committee within the CEC to advise the CEC and Division.
-The Committee shall consist of 8 members: 6 Governor-appointees, 1 Speaker-appointee, and 1 Senate Rules-appointee.
+3) Creation of the Independent Consumer Fuels Advisory Committee (ICFAC).
+Establishes the Committee within the CEC to advise the CEC and DPMO.
+The Committee shall consist of eight members, 6 Governor-appointees, 1 Speaker-appointee, and 1 Senate Rules-appointee.
 The Governor's appointees shall have specified expertise.
+[PRC §§ 25373]